Racemic acid

 Racemic acid is an old name for an optically inactive or racemic form of tartaric acid.
 It is an equal mixture of two mirror-image isomers (enantiomers), optically active in opposing directions.
 Racemic acid does not occur naturally in grape juice, although L-tartaric acid does.

 Tartaric acid's sodium-ammonium salt is unusual among racemic mixtures in that during crystallization it can separate out into two kinds of crystals, each composed of one isomer, and whose macroscopic crystalline shapes are mirror images of each other.
-Thus, Louis Pasteur was able in 1848 to isolate each of the two enantiomers by laboriously separating the two kinds crystals using delicate tweezers and a hand lens.
+Thus, Louis Pasteur was able in 1848 to isolate each of the two enantiomers by laboriously separating the two kinds of crystals using delicate tweezers and a hand lens.
 Pasteur announced his intention to resolve racemic acid in: